Dalton Schultz Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Season Stats

-- Schultz has hauled in 38 catches for 438 yards and three touchdowns this year.
-He has been targeted 51 times and averages 48.7 receiving yards.
+- Schultz has 38 catches on 51 targets for 438 yards and three touchdowns, averaging 48.7 yards per game.

-- Schultz (five red zone targets) has been the recipient of 10.6% of his team's 47 red zone pass attempts.
+- With five targets in the red zone this season, Schultz has been on the receiving end of 10.6% of his team's 47 red zone pass attempts.

-- The Cowboys, who rank third in the NFL in points scored, have attempted a pass 55.1% of the time while running the ball 44.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Schultz's matchup with the Chiefs.